 Though this simple tool does some serious grunt work, most robot users do not put enough thought or care into selecting what welding torch they will use for the rest of their robot’s life.

 The traditional ROI focused on robots as a direct replacement for people.
 But many fabricators now investing in automation with welding robots eventually hire more people too.
+What is going on?

 Talk About Competitive Advantage: Most welders are not aware that it is now possible to combine and capture all the information associated with their welding operation into one simple interface – their welder.
 This is the most advanced way to approach data acquisition and production monitoring in the welding industry.